 People have various reasons for buying a Rolex watch.
 They may buy it just for its chic design, name-value, or use it as an extension to their formal attire.
 Who knows?
-Perhaps the first Rolex you buy may also be the last one you alone or the beginning of a collection.
+Perhaps the first Rolex you buy may also be the last one you purchase or the beginning of a collection.
 The important thing is that you want your first Rolex to have residual value, a versatile style, and some meaning.

 Unfortunately, people who aren’t exactly watch experts may not have much luck making the right call for their first Rolex.
 Lucky for you, we’ve already put a list of some of the most well-known entry-level Rolex watches for your convenience.

 If you’re looking for a sophisticated traditional-looking Rolex, you can’t get any better than the Oyster Perpetual.
 It’s one of the brand’s most understated models in terms of its design and function.
 It features a 36 mm Oystersteel case that appeals to both genders.

 If you like something more sophisticated, you should get a version of this model the features are a red grape dial.
 This model also features white 18-karat gold markers that brilliantly clashes with the dial.
 It’s powered by the self-winding movement caliber 3130 which is chronometer-certified (COSC).
 This movement has been manufactured completely in-house.